BjornTelkamp/Laravel-API/README.md

 - `GET /api/v1/invoices/{id}` - Returns a single invoice
 - `POST /api/v1/invoices` - Creates a new invoice

+- `GET /setup` - Creates a basic admin user

+### Authentication

+This API uses Laravel Sanctum for authentication.
+To authenticate, you need to add a `Authorization` header with the value `Bearer {token}`.
 ### Credits

 - [Laravel](https://laravel.com/)